 Spam is the bane of many an existence.
-No, not THAT spam; I mean email spam: the junk mail, the unsolicited messages, and the devious phishing.
+No, not THAT spam; I mean email spam: junk mail, unsolicited messages, and devious phishing.

 Fortunately, SPAM filters exist to identify and redirect those unwanted emails into folders far away from our pristine inboxes.

 But what happens when the genuinely thoughtful, relevant, and requested emails from your nonprofit organization find their way into the spam folders of your constituents?

 And the practice is far more common than you may realize.

 Did you know that a quarter of nonprofit emails end up in spam folders?